simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/CTG_9_objects/LSN_30_businessobject-code-hooks/businessobject-code-hooks.md

 };
 ```

-In the above example, the error messages code (`ERR_TEST`) corresponds to a static text
-configured in the `TEXT` list.

 Note that `pre/postValidate` hooks implemented in **Rhino** can also return only a single message instead of a list like in the above examples:

 ```javascript